farcaster-project/RFCs/09-swap-state.md

   - After `Signed adaptor buy` and `Signed arbitrating lock transactions`, a `checkpoint` is taken on Bob's Daemon side.
 Thereafter Bob locks the Bitcoin.
 Note that this corresponds to Bob's `checkpoint pre-lock`, so no new checkpoint needed.
   - After `Signed adaptor refund` and `Cosign arbitrating cancel` are received by Daemon, and just before locking the Monero, Alice's Daemon makes a `checkpoint`.
 Again, this corresponds to Alice's `checkpoint pre-lock`, so no new checkpoint is needed.

-Both daemon-client, and daemon-syncer must implement mechanisms to re-establish their connection.
+Both daemon-client and daemon-syncer must implement mechanisms to re-establish their connection.

 ### Syncer-Daemon